How much does tutoring cost?

 Where and when does tutoring take place?

-Individual and group tutoring sessions take place via Microsoft Teams.
+Individual and group tutoring sessions take place in-person throughout the UVM campus and remotely via Microsoft Teams.
 Our tutors set their own schedules, and they tend to be pretty accommodating.

 What is SI?